Every garden presents its own unique set of challenges. This time-honored gardening principle is especially true for those who garden on rooftops.

 Increasingly, however, urban plant lovers are finding ways around spatial constraints by growing gardens on rooftops.

-If you happen to be a green-thumbed urban dweller running out of room, then things just might be looking up for you, too, literally.
+If you happen to be a green-thumbed urban dweller running out of space, then things just might be looking up for you, too, literally.

 How to Start a Rooftop Garden